arXiv/arxiv-docs/help/endorsement.md

 Endorsers must have authored a certain number of papers within the *endorsement domain* of a subject area.
-The number of papers depends on the particular subject area, but has been set so that any active scientist who has been working in her field for a few years should be able to endorse if her work has been submitted to arXiv and if she is registered as an author of her papers. **Endorsement domains** have been chosen to reflect related subject areas and ensure that it will be easy for people to find endorsements: most high-level subject areas (e.g., hep-th, cond-mat, q-bio) are currently endorsement domains, with the
+The number of papers depends on the particular subject area, but has been set so that any active scientist who has been working in their field for a few years should be able to endorse if their work has been submitted to arXiv and if they are registered as an author of their papers. **Endorsement domains** have been chosen to reflect related subject areas and ensure that it will be easy for people to find endorsements: most high-level subject areas (e.g., hep-th, cond-mat, q-bio) are currently endorsement domains, with the